mala-project/mala/docs/source/basic_usage/trainingmodel.rst

             parameters.data.use_lazy_loading = True

 Afterwards, new data can be added just as shown above, now with the data function being ``"te"`` for testing data.
-Once this is done, testing can simply be done via
+Once this is done, testing can be done via

       .. code-block:: python